The Basics: Overview

 Take Action: Get Tested

-Get tested for chlamydia and gonorrhea if you are at risk.
+Get tested for chlamydia and gonorrhea if you're at risk.
 Talk with your partner about getting tested, too.

 Make an appointment at a health center or clinic.